Heart of a Book

 ★★★★☆

 I absolutely loved Shaders Unchained: Writing Powerful Shaders for Every Platform!
 It completely changed my perspective on Shaders.
-At first I wasn't sure about Vulkan, but by chapter 3 I was completely hooked.
+At first I wasn't sure about Computer Graphics, but by chapter 3 I was completely hooked.
 The way the author explains Game Development is so clear and relatable - it's like they're talking directly to you.
-I've already recommended this to all my friends who are interested in WGSL.
-What I appreciated most was how the book made Shader Art feel so accessible.
+I've already recommended this to all my friends who are interested in Programming.
+What I appreciated most was how the book made OpenGL feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 ★★★★★

 Shaders Unchained: Writing Powerful Shaders for Every Platform offers a compelling take on Shaders, though not without flaws.
-While the treatment of Programming is excellent, I found the sections on HLSL less convincing.
-The author makes some bold claims about DirectX that aren't always fully supported.
-That said, the book's strengths in discussing Game Development more than compensate for any weaknesses.
-Readers looking for Computer Graphics will find much to appreciate here, even if not every argument lands perfectly.
+While the treatment of GLSL is excellent, I found the sections on OpenGL & Vulkan less convincing.
+The author makes some bold claims about Game Development that aren't always fully supported.
+That said, the book's strengths in discussing Programming more than compensate for any weaknesses.
+Readers looking for Computers & Technology will find much to appreciate here, even if not every argument lands perfectly.
 Overall, a valuable addition to the literature on Programming, if not the definitive work.

 ★★★★★